Mark Morris Dance Group, Mikhail Baryshnikov Dazzle During 2012 RIAF in Sarasota

 Prior to the show, by chance I met one of the managers of the Mark Morris Dance Group and casually chatted with her.
 It literally takes a village to travel and put on a performance.
 The dancers may be the stars on stage but it takes a family of support to create a memorable performance, including a brilliant artistic director, precise musicians and even talented marketing people.

 If you have a chance, see the Mark Morris Dance Group dance.
-Visit their website (http://markmorrisdancegroup.org) or Facebook page (Facebook.com/MarkMorrisDanceGroup) to see where they’ll be performing next.
+Visit their website ( opens in a new windowhttp://markmorrisdancegroup.org) or Facebook page ( opens in a new windowFacebook.com/MarkMorrisDanceGroup) to see where they’ll be performing next.

 As for the Ringling International Arts Festival, I definitely need to clear time in my 2013 calendar to see more performances.
 There was an incredible lineup this year and I would have enjoyed seeing opens in a new windowIndian dancer Shantala Shivalingappa; opens in a new windowEnsemble Basiani, a Georgian Folk Ensemble; or the opens in a new windowPig Iron Theatre Company, but, I’ll have to wait until next year to see what’s on schedule.